haolam05/MiniSlack/README.md

 ### Create a new channel by workspace id

-Create a new channel for a workspace.
-Any workspace's member can create a channel.
+Create a new channel for a workspace

-* Require Authentication: true
+* Require Authentication: True
-* Require Authorization: true
+* Require Authorization: True.
+(Must be the owner or a member of the workspace)
 * Request
   * Method: POST
   * URL: /api/workspaces/:workspaceId/channels